WOODSTOCK

 The Mini Farm Project will seek funding to cover:

-- Infrastructure development (shipping containers, tools, irrigation systems).
+- Infrastructure development (shipping containers, tools, equipment, irrigation systems).

-- Staffing costs for full-time and casual farmers.
+- Staffing costs for full-time and casual farmers for 3 years of operation.

 - Program materials for student training.